OpenNewsLabs/field-guide-security-training-newsroom/docs/Chapter02-10-ScrubbingMetadata.md

 to find it-- also gives you a leg up as a reporter when researching and developing evidence and leads for stories.)

-### Active Lesson: Removing metadata from a Word doc and a JPG image.
+### Active Lesson: Removing metadata from a Word doc and a JPEG image.
-*\[Trainer should begin by introducing participants to the concept of document metadata by showing multiple examples of Word documents, PDF files and images, showing where to find the metadata and what types of information may be "hidden" in a document’s guts.\]*
+*\[Trainer should begin by introducing participants to the concept of document metadata by showing examples of Word documents and images, showing where to find the metadata and what types of information may be "hidden" in a document’s guts.\]*

 **Finding Microsoft Word metadata**
+The easiest way to view a Word document's metadata is to open it in Word and open the Properties dialog:

+* In MS Word for OS X, choose **File > Properties** and select the summary tab.

+* In MS Word 2010 and later for Windows, select the **File** tab, click **Info**, and select **Properties > Advanced Properties** on the right-hand side of the pane.

+*\[The instructor should take a moment to review the information included under each tab in the Properties dialog box with participants\]*

 ![IMAGE:Microsoft Word dialog box showing document metatada](img/metadata-word.png)

-**How to find EXIF data on an image file (both for PC and Mac -- do not assume the user has access to Photoshop or other paid software). **
+**Finding image metadata (EXIF data)**
+Most digital cameras, including smartphone cameras, add metadata to photographs, typically including information about camera settings and the time and location of the shot.
+You can find this metadata by opening the image information in an image viewing application.
+For example, in OS X, you can use the built-in Preview App, by

+**Scenario: scrubbing metadata**
-**Scenario:** How do you share SOOPERSEKRIT.docx with a 3rd party without exposing the information in the document properties?
+How do you share SOOPERSEKRIT.docx with a 3rd party without exposing the information in the document properties?
 How do you share MADSCIENTISTLAIR.jpg without giving away the GPS coordinates embedded in the image EXIF data?